Floating

 • Add visual snippets of the tools you’re promoting for more clarity;

-Onboarding Drips
+Onboarding Campaign

 Subject line: You’re on your way to a shining resume!